dieterblancke/goda-time/README.markdown

-This repository is a fork of goda-time in order to fix a compilation issue regarding the LogConfiguration in GWT.
+This repository is a fork of goda-time in order to fix a GWT compilation issue regarding the LogConfiguration in GWT.

 ## Goda-time - fork for use with GWT and maven